 4. Do not let the vocational expert talk you into starting your own business.

 It may have always been your dream to one day start your own business.
 Many Americans share that dream.
 But if you are injured and are receiving workers’ compensation benefits, now is not the time to start.
-The failure rate for people even in the best of health is very high.
-The vocational expert will try to coax out of you an interest of some kind.
-If you make a statement that one day you would like to open your own bicycle repair shop, they will jump on this and use it as a reason to say that this is what you should do.
+The failure rate for people in the best of health is very high.
+The vocational expert will try to coax out an interest of yours.
+If you state that one day you would like to open your own bicycle repair shop, they will jump on this and use it as a reason to say that this is what you should do.

 Remember point number one.
 Do not make small conversation with a vocational expert because they are not there to help you.